sebastianfonsboel/premier-league-transfer-value-analysis/README.md

 - Maximising the performance of an existing squad can be just as valuable as significant transfer investment, as demonstrated by Liverpool's 2024/25 Premier League-winning season.

 ## Case Studies
-> **Note:** The screenshots below are taken from the dashboard's custom report-page tooltips, providing detailed statistics for each highlighted club-season.
+> **Note:** The screenshots below are taken from the dashboard's custom report-page tooltips, providing detailed club-season statistics for each highlighted club-season.
 ### Case Study 1: 2023/24 Luton Town
 <img width="320" height="340" alt="image" src="https://github.com/user-attachments/assets/5d128886-2021-4dab-924c-2dc0f992a57a" />